Erasmus grant for studies

 Instructions on how to apply

-Instructions for the Erasmus grant are described in a grant manual.
-It contains instructions on how to apply for the grant and your obligations as an Erasmus student.
+Instructions for the Erasmus grant are described in a application manual.
+It contains instructions on how to apply for the grant and your obligations if you have received a grant

 Contact